Morocco Neighboring Countries: Algeria

 If you are interested in Morocco and the geography of Africa our large laminated map of Africa might be just what you need.
 It is a large political map of Africa that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Morocco Natural Resources: Metal resources for the country of Morocco include iron ore, manganese, lead and zinc.
-Other natural resources include fish, phosphates and salt.
+Metal resources for the country of Morocco include iron ore, manganese, lead, and zinc.
+Other natural resources include fish, phosphates, and salt.

-Morocco Natural Hazards: The northern mountains of Morocco are geologically unstable and subject to earthquakes.
-There are other natural hazards in this country, including periodic droughts.
+The northern mountains of Morocco are geologically unstable and subject to earthquakes.
+There are other natural hazards in this country include periodic droughts.